-In the two CE tests, the reference samples used for finding max and min value are selected according to the starting offset and the sampling interval [1].
-Figure 2 shows how to select 4 reference samples from a 16-pixel line.
+In the two CE tests, 4 reference samples are used for any CU size.
+The 4 reference samples are found according to the starting offset and the sampling interval [1].
+Finally, Ymax and Ymin are determined among the 4 reference samples,